-Don’t really know why, but watches with monochromatic (and stealthy) black-on-black color scheme are all the rage these days.
-With its new A.B.Art Special OA All Black wrist watch the Swiss watchmaker jumps into the “Black is the new Black” bandwagon.
-While many analysts consider the “bandwagon” strategy dangerous in a sense that you risk getting into the trend that is just about to make a U-turn, the fairly limited number of watches that the Swiss-based brand plans to deliver minimizes the risk of them stacking with a bunch of unsold timekeepers.
+I don’t know why, but the monochromatic (and stealthy) black-on-black color scheme is all the rage these days.
+With its Special OA All Black model, A.B.Art jumps into the “Black is the new Black” bandwagon.
+While many analysts consider the “bandwagon” strategy dangerous in a sense that you risk getting into the trend that is just about to make a U-turn, the fairly limited number of watches that the Swiss-based brand plans to deliver minimizes the risk of them being stuck with a bunch of unsold timekeepers.

-Even simply judging by the available photos, it is clearly visible that the new model is based on the OA102 and OA103 family of watches that were officially presented in the beginning of the year during the Baselworld 2010 trade show.
+Even simply judging by the available photos, the new model is based on the OA102 and OA103 family that was officially presented at the beginning of the year during the Baselworld 2010 trade show.

-Featuring the traditional for A.B.Art Bauhaus-style design, the watches were equipped with a refreshingly cool, “perforated” dial.
-As you can see on the picture below, the dial had 31 round holes which, together with a rotating disk with a small white dot on it, displayed current day of month.
+Featuring the traditional for A.B.Art Bauhaus-style design, the collection featured a refreshingly cool, “perforated” dial.
+As you can see in the picture below, the dial had 31 round holes which, together with a rotating disk with a small white dot on it, displayed the current day of the month.

-To my taste, it would be more logical to use the “perforated” dial of the OA102 model: this kind of date representation would make the watch even more enigmatic.
-And it would still be quite legible!
+To my taste, it would be more logical to use the “perforated” dial of the OA102 model: this kind of data representation would make the watch even more enigmatic.
+And it would still be legible!

 As usual, the ETA 2824-2 base automatic caliber, which, judging by the photos, is equipped with a PVD-coated winding rotor.
 The mechanism that comes without any more additional decoration is partly visible through a screw-down half-moon display back, which is perfectly flat.

-Only 300 units will be ever made. a.b.art plans to sells them at a fairly affordable price of CHF 895 or only €695 if you happen to live outside of Switzerland.
+Only 300 units will be ever made. a.b.art plans to sell them at a fairly affordable price of CHF 895 or only €695 if you happen to live outside of Switzerland.